darkarp/histexport/README.md

 ## Introduction

 HistoryExtractor is a Python utility aimed at exporting Chromium-based browser history and downloads data to various formats such as CSV, XLSX, and TXT.
-Designed with a focus on user flexibility and data granularity, this tool provides customizable extraction options to suit different investigative or analytic needs.
+Designed with a focus on user flexibility, this tool provides customizable extraction options to suit different needs.

 ## Prerequisites